hybridnetwork/dcrd/README.md

 Note: To send or receive funds and join Proof-of-Stake mining, you will also need [hxwallet](https://github.com/hybridnetwork/hxwallet).

-This project is currently under active development and is in a Beta state.

 Hx is forked from [decred](https://github.com/decred/dcrd) and [btcd](https://github.com/btcsuite/btcd) which are full node implementations written in Go.
 Both projects are ongoing and under active development.
 Since hxd is synced and will merge with upstream commits from dcrd and btcd, it will get the benefit of both dcrd and btcd's ongoing upgrades to staking, voting, peer and connection handling, database optimization and other blockchain related technology improvements.
 Advances made by hxd can also be pulled back upstream to dcrd and btcd including quantum resistant signature schemes and more.

+## Current State
+This project is currently under active development and is in a Beta state.
+The default branch of hxd is currently testnet1.
+Please make sure to use --testnet flag when running hxd and report any issues by using the integrated issue tracker.
+Do not yet use this software yet as a store of value!

 ## Requirements